 Networking isn’t something that comes easy to introverts, and this little Black duck just happens to be one of the worst networkers in Melbourne.
 But in the Melbourne wedding industry, where referrals are (just about) everything, I do make the occasional effort to get to know my fellow wedding suppliers.

-When my good friend Rosie Kalber from Sensation Entertainment told me that she was starting a new initiative with Michael Lee from the Brighton Savoy, I pulled my head out of the sand, blinked a couple of times, navigated cautiously over to their new Facebook Page, and indicated my interest.
+When Rosie from Sensation Entertainment told me that she was starting a new initiative with Michael Lee from the Brighton Savoy, I pulled my head out of the sand, blinked a couple of times, and indicated my interest.
 It’s called WINE, which stands for Wedding Industry Network Events (love me a good acronym).

 Their debut event was held last Monday night at the Wellington Room at the Savoy.
 Tickets were only $35, and included food and drink, so I figured if nothing else I would get a feed out of it.